kkr16/gcping/README.md

 Google Cloud regions.
 The webapp is hosted at [gcping.com](http://gcping.com).
 To install the command line tool, see below.

-Note: This is not an official Google product.
+Note: This is not an official Google product./

 ## CLI Usage